Search SAGindie FAQs:

 If I use SAG-AFTRA actors without an agreement will anything really happen to me?

 In addition to bad karma, you could be screwing up your chances of distribution.
-If a potential buyer nixes a distribution deal because you don’t have the correct contracts in place, you’re gonna wish you’d done it right from the beginning.
+If a potential buyer nixes a distribution deal because you don’t have the correct contracts in place, you’re gonna wish you’d done it correctly from the beginning.

 I’m a documentary filmmaker and want to use SAG-AFTRA actors for narration or reenactments.
 Can I hire them under a low-budget contract?